puppetlabs/bolt/pre-docs/directory_structure.md

-# Directory structures for task and plan development
+# Directory structures for tasks and plans

+Follow these guidelines for writing and sharing projects that use tasks and plans.

+There are several ways that you might deploy tasks and plans, depending on how you want to use or share them.
+You can deploy tasks and plans as:
+* A standalone module that you publish, for example to the Forge.
+* A module that's part of a project you want to deploy.
+* A module that's part of a control repository.

+Regardless of how you deploy your tasks and plans, they must be structured as a module.

-Bolt looks for tasks and plans following the structure of a [Puppet module](https://puppet.com/docs/puppet/latest/modules_fundamentals.html).
-The [Puppet Development Kit (PDK)](https://puppet.com/download-puppet-development-kit) can be used to create Puppet modules and add tasks to it.
+> **Tip**: You can use the Puppet Development Kit (PDK) to create modules and add tasks to it.

-A typical module for use with Bolt may contain:
+A typical module for use with Bolt may contain these directories:
 ```

 ├── data/